lexcia98/rge/README.md

 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you
 - Frenchy - Thanks for the great work on the Linkle preset!
 - Forgotten God and Frenchy - Thanks for the great work on the logo and main menu replacer!!
+- Cal - For providing his Collision Optimization mod to help fix performance issues when looking at specific objects.

 # Contact